 While we remain hopeful the State will ultimately fund MAP we encourage all Loyola students, regardless of financial need, to engage with advocacy efforts.
 The student voice is imperative to all efforts in advocating for continued MAP funding.
 Currently, 2,323 Loyola students receive a MAP Grant.
 Among all undergraduates, 21 percent have been awarded a MAP Grant this year.
 Collectively, these MAP awards represent $10.3 million in student financial aid.
 Learn how you can be an advocate for the MAP program.
 LEARN MORE

 The 2017-2018 FAFSA will be available October 1, 2016 and will use 2015 tax information.
 File now to be considered for all financial aid options and be sure to use the IRS Data Retrieval Tool on the FAFSA!
 Contact our office if you have any questions.
 LEARN MORE

-We are thrilled to announce the go-live of our new scholarship management system!
-This new online system will allow our continuing students easy access to apply for all of our institutional and donor-funded scholarships.
+It's time to start applying for scholarship for the 2017-2018 academic year.
+This new online system, LUC Scholarship Connect, will allow our continuing students easy access to apply for all of our institutional and donor-funded scholarships.

 Loyola University Chicago does not discriminate on the basis of race, color, sex, age, national origin, religion, sexual orientation, disability, marital status, parental status, or any other legally protected status in any of its policies, programs and practices, including its admission policies, scholarship and loan programs, hiring and retention of faculty and staff, and career services.